joelchongg/CustomSTL/README.md

 As an aspiring software engineer with a strong interest in high-performance computing and system-level development, I'm using this project to explore the core building blocks of the C++ Standard Library.
 Reimplementing STL containers from scratch is a challenging but rewarding way to develop deeper insights into how C++ really works under the hood.

 For others reading this, I hope you find inspiration in the design decisions or gain a deeper understanding of how STL components are typically implemented (perhaps even take a shot at implementing it yourself!).
+More information regarding the design choices/ what I learnt while implementing each component can be found in `design/` under their respective Markdown files.

 ## ⚙️ Build Instructions (Coming Soon)